Did weaving recently caught your attention? Then join the group!

 Weaving might sound old-fashioned and boring to some but weaving is making a real comeback amongst craft-enthusiasts and creatives.
 Although the industrial revolution might have taken weaving out of our homes and into big factories, the fundamental weaving process stayed remarkably unchanged.
-Just like knitting or embroidery, weaving can be a good way to release some stress while pursuing a creative passion at the same time.
-The best thing of all, is that you only need a good loom and some yarn to begin with.

 Learning How To Weave